Ethnic groups in Portland, Oregon: Jews

 Approximately 75,500 Jews live in the Portland metropolitan area.

 Native Americans

 Portland has the ninth largest urban Native American population in the United States.
-In 2025, The Oregonian said "less than 2% of the population identifies as Native American" in Portland.
+In 2025, The Oregonian said that "less than 2% of the population identifies as Native American" in Portland.
 Javelina serves Indigenous cuisine.

 Romani

 Portland has a substantial Romani population.
 Approximately 3,000 Romani people live in the metropolitan area.